basp/xil2/README.md

 In contrast to Joy, where builtins are mostly implemented opaquely.
 Xil takes some inspiration of the XY programming language by formalizing a queue alongside the stack in its execution semantics.

 ## overview
 At a very basic level Xil is just a calculator.
-You push things to a stack, invoke an operation and it will replace zero or more values on the stack with a newly computed value.
+You push things to a **stack**, invoke an operation denoted by a *symbol* and it will replace zero or more values on the stack with zero or more computed values.
 Unlike a basic calculator, Xil is also symbolic in that programs are just data.
 This means that a program is a list and a list is also a program.

-The list of remaining factors (or nodes) to be executed is called the queue.
-In the example below we construct a quotation (a list of factors) and push it onto the stack.
-Then we invoke the `trace` combinator which takes the program and prepends it to the queue as a program to be executed.
+The list of remaining *factors* (or nodes) to be executed is called the **queue**.
+In the example below we construct a *quotation* (a list of factors) and push it onto the stack.
+Then we invoke the `trace` *combinator* which takes the program and prepends it to the queue as a program to be executed (a combinator is not unlike a higher order function).
 The `trace` operator will then to proceed to execute this program normally while keeping a record of the stack and queue at each evaluation step.
 When the `trace` operator completes, the trace history will be printed before the stack is displayed.
 ```
 xil> [2 3 +].